ora0600/confluent-operator2GKE/usecases/README_LB.md

 Now, you can open your brower and run the control center locally on Port 7000 [Control Center](http://localhost:7000)).
 Please enter Username=admin and Password=Developer1

-If you want to forward multiple ports locally then use an utility.
+If you want to forward multiple ports locally then use better an utility.
 E.g. kubefwd;

 ```bash
 # make sure context is set